About Birding Eastern Shore

 This website is a work in progress.
 Our hope is to see more people coming to the Eastern Shore to enjoy its birds and wildlife and also its cuisine, wines, and down-to-earth culture.
 Life here has changed relatively little in the past 400 years, and many of the habitats you will visit are still pristine, or nearly so.
 So do come see us for the birds, and take home memories of a quiet corner of earth where the residents truly value your visit.

-This website is a project of Eastern Shore of Virginia Birding and Wildlife Programs, Inc., a Virginia nonprofit corporation classified as a public charity by the Internal Revenue Service pursuant to IRC Section 501(c)(3).
+This website is a project of Birding Eastern Shore, Inc., a Virginia nonprofit corporation classified as a public charity by the Internal Revenue Service pursuant to IRC Section 501(c)(3).
 A copy of our financial statement is available upon written request to the Virginia Office of Charitable and Regulatory Programs, PO Box 1163, Richmond, VA 23218.
-Our 2021 Officers and Directors are:
+Our 2024 Officers and Directors are:

 Roberta Kellam, President